polar-gliders-operations/toolbox/README.md

 # toolbox
-Repo of useful functions used by the Polar Gliders Research Group Created as a tutorial for collaborative git use.
+Repo of useful functions used by the Polar Gliders Research Group.
+Created as a tutorial for collaborative git use.

 If you are completely new to using github, follow their tutorial here: